negreacristian/negreacristian/README.md

 # Negrea Cristian

-**Student at West University of Timisoara (Junior Software Developer)**
+**Computer Science BSc Graduate at West University of Timisoara (Junior Software Engineer)**

 Hey there!
 I'm a Computer Science student with a passion for coding and creating cool projects.
 I've worked on a variety of projects, both for school and on my own time.
 Some of these projects I've built from scratch, while others involve using existing technologies to make something awesome.
-At the moment I am working on my bachelor's thesis, which involves a WEB3 application for tracking products in Ethereum.

 I'm always excited to learn new things and take on new challenges.
 Here are some of the technologies I have used in my projects: